ePages-de/epages-devportal/beyond-essence/inventory/modal-dialogs.md

 Exceptions:

-* There are cases where the two buttons are separated from each other, e.g. when another UI element such as a link should be located next to the primary button.
+* There are cases where the two buttons are separated from each other, e.g. when another UI element, such as a link, should be located next to the primary button.
-The default or warning button is then moved to the lower left corner of the container.
+The default button is then moved to the lower left corner of the container.

 * In some modal dialogs no button, or only the primary button is displayed.